ansys/actions/doc/source/style-actions/index.rst

 Doc style action
 ----------------
-This action evaluates the documentation quality of your project by using Vale.
+This action evaluates the documentation quality of your project by using `Vale`_.
 It assumes that Vale's configuration file is stored in ``doc/.vale.ini``.
 A token is expected as input for Vale to indicate quality errors by making comments.
 This token can be the ``${{ secrets.GITHUB_TOKEN }}`` one.

 +--------------+--------------------------------------+-----------+---------+------------------+
 | Input        | Description                          | Required  | Type    | Default          |